romeerez/orchid-orm/docs/src/guide/migration-column-methods.md

 [//]: # 'has JSDoc'

-Set the foreignKey for the column.
+Defines a reference between different tables to enforce data integrity.

-In `snakeCase` mode, columns of both tables are translated to a snake_case.
+In [snakeCase](/guide/orm-and-query-builder.html#snakecase-option) mode, columns of both tables are translated to a snake_case.

 ```ts
 import { change } from '../dbScript';